commutativity/GraphBuilder/README.md

 The repository provides the source code for the Graph Builder Application which has been developed for the Masterthesis "Generating Graph Datasets: Conceptualization of a Graph Builder for the Wikipedia Encyclopaedia".

 The application provides an approach to convert datasets from the Wikipedia encyclopaedia into graph datasets which can then be imported into graph exploration software e.g. Gephi.
+A video on the Graph Builder Application has been published as well: https://youtu.be/Ca_VwM6rmWI

-## Demo
+## Demo directory with generated graph datasets

 The demo folder provides GEXF graph datasets that have been constructed with the application.
-The graph datasets can be visualized and explored in Gephi. https://gephi.org/users/download/.
-The first figure below is created with the demo-one dataset and the ForceAtlas 2 algorithm in Gephi.
-The second figure is created with the Sydney dataset and the ForceAtlas algorithm.
+The graph datasets can be visualized and explored in Gephi which is available as open-source: https://gephi.org/users/download/.
+The first figure below is created with the demo-one dataset and the ForceAtlas algorithm of Gephi.
+The second figure is created with the Sydney dataset and the nodes are coloured regarding their category.

 <img src="demo/images/main.png?raw=true" width="500"/>  <br />